JeroPluy/Automation_test_env/src/test/README.md

 > $env:PYTHONPATH = "..\\src"
 > ```

+## The Current Status

+### Backend Tryout

+The application is not finished yet, but some basic functions can already be tried out and the test scripts can be executed with manual input.
+In the [`backend_tryout.py`](https://github.com/JeroPluy/Automation_test_env/blob/main/src/test/backend_tryout.py), automations can be completely added into the environment/database and executed with manual input data into the lists `trigger_input_vals`, `condition_input_vals` and `action_input_vals`.
+The automations to be performed should be located in the test_data/yaml_files/example_automations directory and contain integrations stored in the database, otherwise the addition of the entities will not work completely.
+All test modules in the directory can also be executed to confirm the functions of the automation generation.

+### Frontend Tryout

+The frontend is currently still under construction.
+The various components and their implementation can already be examined in [`frontend_tryout.py`](https://github.com/JeroPluy/Automation_test_env/blob/main/src/test/frontend_tryout.py) The preliminary application can be found in [`frontend/test_environment_app.py`](https://github.com/JeroPluy/Automation_test_env/blob/main/src/frontend/test_environment_app.py)

 ## YAML Import Testing

 The `test_yaml_import.py` script can be used to test the import of test automations from `./test_data/yaml_files/test_yaml/` as well as all the automations from the `./test_data/yaml_files/` directory with a `.yaml` ending.